lusaxweb/vuesax/docs/components/alert.md

 You can add to the alert a descriptive icon with the property `icon` and as a value the icon of [Material Icons](https://material.io/icons/)

 ::: tip
-Vuesax use the **Google Material Icons** font library.
+Vuesax uses the **Google Material Icons** font library.
 For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).
 :::

 <vuecode md>